Saithis91/e-VoteBach/ShamirDetect/README.md

 ### Test 2

-In test 2 a simple 8-voter vote is performed with a corrupt server, which will return a incorrect $R-value$ This is a *Deterministic* test.
+In test 2 a simple 8-voter vote is performed with a corrupt server, which will return a incorrect $R-value$, which would result in a miscalculated Vote result.
+This is a semi-*Deterministic* test.

 ### Test 3

-In test 3  a simple 8-voter vote is performed with a corrupt server, which will return a incorrect Client list, which will result in a incorrect Client intersection
+In test 3  a simple 8-voter vote is performed with a corrupt server, which will return a incorrect $client list$, which would result in a incorrect Client intersection
-This is a *Deterministic* test.
+This is a semi-*Deterministic* test.

 ### Test 4

-In test 4, a 250-voter vote is performed, but each client is voting randomly, where each vote is $\in\{0, 1\}$, using a unique seed.
+In test 4 a simple 8-voter vote is performed with a server, which will at random either be a Honest or Corrupt server, and the Corrupt server can furthermore differ in which way it will react, either with a $corrupt clientList$, or $R$-value
 This is a non-*Deterministic* test.

 ### Test 5

-In test 5, a $M$-voter vote is performed, for random $M: 250 \leq M \leq 1996$, but each client is voting randomly, where each vote is  $\in\{0, 1\}, using a unique seed.
-This is a non-*Deterministic* test.
+In test 5 the outside field case is tested ($R_1\notin Z_p$).